thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        connections to that address and port as incoming Tor connections (default: 127.0.0.1:9996=onion, testnet: 127.0.0.1:19996=onion,
        regtest: 127.0.0.1:19896=onion)

+  -cjdnsreachable
+       If set, then this host is configured for CJDNS (connecting to fc00::/8 addresses would lead us to the CJDNS network, see doc/cjdns.md) (default: 0)

   -connect=<ip>
        Connect only to the specified node; -noconnect disables automatic